tbttin/notes/makes/gnu-make-manual.md

 [#Static-Usage]

-### Static Pattern Rules versus Implicit Rules {#Static-versus-Implicit}
+### Static Pattern Rules versus Implicit Rules

 - The difference is in how `make` decides *when* the rule applies.

   1. An implicit rule *can* apply to any target that matches its pattern, but it *does* apply only when the target has no recipe otherwise specified, and *only* when the prerequisites can be found.

      If more than one implicit rule appears applicable, *only* one applies; the choice depends on the *order* of rules.

   2. By contrast, a static pattern rule applies to the precise list of targets that you specify in the rule.
 It cannot apply to any other target and it invariably does apply to each of the targets specified.

      If two conflicting rules apply, and both have recipes, that's an error.

-- The static pattern rule can be *better* than an implicit rule for these
+- The static pattern rule can be *better* than an implicit rule for these reasons:
-  reasons:

   + You may wish to override the usual implicit rule for a few files whose names cannot be categorized syntactically but can be given in an explicit list.

   + If you cannot be sure of the precise contents of the directories you are using, you may not be sure which other irrelevant files might lead `make` to use the wrong implicit rule.
 The choice might depend on the order in which the implicit rule search is done.

     With static pattern rules, there is no uncertainty: each rule applies to precisely the targets specified.

 [#Static-versus-Implicit]

-## Double-Colon Rules {#Double_002dColon}
+## Double-Colon Rules

 - When a target appears in multiple rules, all the rules must be the same type: all ordinary, or all double-colon.

   Each double-colon rule is processed individually, just as rules with different targets are processed.

 - If there are no prerequisites for that rule, its recipe is always executed (even if the target already exists).

 - The double-colon rules for a target are executed in the order they appear in the makefile.

 - They provide a mechanism for cases in which the method used to update a target differs depending on which prerequisite files caused the update, and such cases are rare.

 - Each double-colon rule should specify a recipe; if it does not, an implicit rule will be used if one applies.

 [#Double_002dColon]

-## Generating Prerequisites Automatically {#Automatic-Prerequisites}
+## Generating Prerequisites Automatically

 [#Automatic-Prerequisites]

-# Writing Recipes in Rules {#Recipes}
+# Writing Recipes in Rules

 - Recipes in makefiles are always interpreted by `/bin/sh` unless the makefile specifies otherwise.

 [#Recipes]

-## Recipe Syntax {#Recipe-Syntax}
+## Recipe Syntax

 - Makefiles have the unusual property that there are really two distinct syntaxes in one file:

   + Most of the makefile uses *`make` syntax*.

   + However, recipes are meant to be interpreted by the shell and so they are written using *shell syntax*.

     `make` performs only a very few specific translations on the content of the recipe before handing it to the shell.

 - A "*rule context*" that is, after a rule has been started until another rule or variable definition.

 - Some consequences of these rules include:

   +  A blank line that begins with a tab is *not* blank: it's an *empty recipe* (see [Using Empty Recipes]).

   +  A comment in a recipe is not a `make` comment; it will be passed to the shell as-is.
 Whether the shell treats it as a comment or not depends on your shell.

   +  A variable definition in a "*rule context*" which is indented by a tab as the first character on the line, will be considered part of a recipe, not a `make` variable definition, and passed to the shell.

   +  A conditional expression (`ifdef`, `ifeq`, etc. see [Syntax of Conditionals]) in a "*rule context*" which is indented by a tab as the first character on the line, will be considered part of a recipe and be passed to the shell.

 [#Recipe-Syntax]

-### Splitting Recipe Lines {#Splitting-Recipe-Lines}
+### Splitting Recipe Lines

 - Both the backslash and the newline characters are *preserved* and passed to the shell.

 - Sometimes you want to split a long line inside of single quotes, but you don't want the backslash/newline to appear in the quoted content.

   You use `make` variables: